MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-use-one-vat-code-in-journals.md

 Now, when you post a document in the general journal and close it, the information specified in the **VAT Posting Setup** card is applied.

-For example, the VAT rate posted in the journal is defined by the setup that you have specified in the **VAT Posting Setup** page.
+For example, the VAT rate posted in the journal is defined by the setup that you have specified on the **VAT Posting Setup** page.

 > [!NOTE]
 >  The **VAT Code** and the **Bal.
 VAT Code**  fields have been added to the journal.
 The **Bal.
 VAT Code** is the VAT code that is used to calculate the balancing account.